liveawarelabs/recorder-unity-plugin-example/docs/liveawarelabs.recorderplugin.md

 #### Parameters

 `teamName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
-The name of the team the LiveAware Desktop Recorder will use if not empty, otherwise it will use the currently selected team.
-However, you must specify a team name if you want to create a new event.
+The name of the team the recorder will use if not empty, otherwise it will use the currently selected team.
+You must specify a team name if you want to create a new event.

 `eventName` [String](https://docs.microsoft.com/en-us/dotnet/api/system.string)<br>
-The name of the event the LiveAware Desktop Recorder will use if not empty, otherwise it will use the currently selected event.
+The name of the event the recorder will use if not empty, otherwise it will use the currently selected event.

 `live` [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean)<br>
 Whether or not to stream live versus record.